openSUSE/news-o-o/_posts/2010-05-08-opensuse-weekly-news-122-is-out.markdown

 ####  [Holger Hetterich: SMB Traffic Analyzer v2 on SambaXP 2010](http://holger123.wordpress.com/2010/05/04/smb-traffic-analyzer-v2-on-sambaxp-2010/)

 "The SMB traffic analyzer software suite is a toolset aimed at visualizing the data flow on one or more Samba servers, providing statistics about the usage of Samba services.
 The long term goal of the SMB Traffic Analyzer project is to provide a universal remote debugging facility for Samba.
-I donâ€™t have a presentation slot at SambaXP 2010, because I donâ€™t feel the SMB Traffic Analyzer project is in a state ready for a SambaXP talk."
+I don’t have a presentation slot at SambaXP 2010, because I don’t feel the SMB Traffic Analyzer project is in a state ready for a SambaXP talk."

 ####  [Pascal Bleser: openSUSE repository URL shortening](http://dev-loki.blogspot.com/2010/05/opensuse-repository-url-shortening.html)